 Also, if you haven't had an interview for quite some time, Rob Hart recommends, “Practicing with a friend and researching tips for interviews.
 You can also record yourself so you can see how you're coming across, like are you speaking too fast or in a monotone?”

-During the pandemic, most interviews are being conducted via video conference, but this doesn't mean that you shouldn't treat it as a normal interview.
+During the pandemic, most interviews are being conducted via video conference, but this doesn't mean that you shouldn't treat it like a normal interview.
 Dress as you normally would for an interview, be mindful of what's in the background, check the lighting, and it's also best to sit at a table rather than on a sofa.